ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03b-dijkstras-algorithm.md

-## Dijkstra's shortest-path algorithm {#dijkstras-algorithm}
+### Dijkstra's shortest-path algorithm {#dijkstras-algorithm}

 ::: TODO
-- Prio 2:
-    - use the generic graph search algorithm
-    - aka uniform-cost search
-- Prio 2: simplify code
+- Rewrite to go from DFS instead of Prims
 :::

 <!-- START NOTES -->